elasticio/elasticio.github.io/content/_guides/building-integration-flow.md

 order: 1
 ---

 This document provides a step-by-step instruction on building a Integration Flow.
 It is intended for platform users who have at least some experience in building Flow.
+For basic information on integration flows and how to create them, please read the [Creating a Basic Integration Flow](/getting-started/first-flow) article.
 The integration flow in this document was created using many platform features such as: [Transforming data](/guides/transforming-data), [Content-Based Routing](/guides/content-based-router) and [Passthrough Feature](/getting-started/passthrough-feature).

 In this example, we will create a flow that will send an email informing about the availability of sufficient renewable energy in the city in the next 3 days: